 The persons discharging managerial responsibilities, other permanent insiders and persons participating in preparing of financial reports of the company must not trade in Martela’s financial instruments prior to the publication of an interim report and financial statement release of the company.
-The closed period covers 30 days in Martela
+The length of the closed period is 30 days at Martela.

 Martela discloses inside information that directly concerns Martela or its financial instrument as soon as possible, unless the conditions for delay of disclosure of inside information are met.
-Martela has defined an internal process in order to evaluate and disclose the inside information, and to follow-up on and evaluate the duration and the conditions for the delay.
-Martela continuously monitors that the conditions for the delay remain and has the ability to publicly disclose the information immediately in case of data leakage.
+Martela has defined an internal process in order to evaluate and disclose the inside information and to monitor and evaluate the duration and the conditions for the delay.
+Martela continuously monitors the situation to ensure that the conditions for the delay are met and the company has the ability to publicly disclose the information immediately in the case of a data leakage.

-In accordance with MAR, Martela has an obligation to disclose transactions conducted by persons discharging managerial responsibilities and persons closely associated with them.
-Information on disclosed transactions are available on Martela investor web pages, under releases.
+In accordance with MAR, Martela has an obligation to disclose transactions with Martela’s financial instruments conducted by persons discharging managerial responsibilities at the company and persons closely associated with them.

-- Members of Martela’s Board of Directors and Managing Director; and
+Members of Martela’s Board of Directors and CEO, and

 Members of Martela Group’s Management Team

 Transactions between companies in the Martela Group conducted by persons discharging managerial responsibilities at Martela and persons closely associated with them are monitored.
 In 2019 there were no material related party transactions.

 Articles of association